|

 Acting Provost Robert S. DiPaola

-The following message from Acting Provost DiPaola was sent to all faculty on Monday, September 20, 2021.
+The following message from Acting Provost DiPaola was sent to all faculty and provost area staff on Monday, Feb.
+21, 2022.

 Dear Colleagues,